FireInsidE-fie/EPROM/learncpp.com.md

 > Do not initialize a `std::string_view` with a `std::string` literal, as this will leave the `std::string_view` dangling.

 > [!ERROR] Modifying the underlying string
-> If you modify the string a `string_view` watches, that also breaks the view.
+> If you modify the string a `string_view` watches, that also breaks the view (since the memory is reallocated somewhere else, the pointer becomes invalid).
+> You'll need to reassign it to the `string_view`, or assign it a new string instead.

 `std::string_view` can view sub-strings, including removing both a suffix and a prefix if wanted.
 This allows you to manipulate sub-strings without making copies of the initial string.